quale-quest/sql-mvc/doc/Theory/incedental_complexity.md

 ##Step 5 - Build proof of concept

-All above is pointless discussion if it cannot be put into practise, The outcome is a system with decreased complexity and improved performance, QualeQuest/SQL-MVC is the first platform built with this concept.
+All above is a pointless discussion if it cannot be put into practise, The outcome is a system with decreased complexity and improved performance, QualeQuest/SQL-MVC is the first platform built with this concept.

 Please visit <https://github.com/quale-quest/sql-mvc> for some more detail on the platform.